MChartier/learning-genie-sync/README.md

      --outdir ./downloads
    ```

-   - Omitting `--start/--end` will fetch “all history”, but subsequent runs will only pull new media (the CLI uses `downloads/<child>` timestamps to avoid duplicates).
+   - Omitting `--start/--end` will fetch “all history”, but subsequent runs will only pull new media (the CLI records the last-synced timestamp per child).
    - Add `--enrollment <GUID>` to limit to a specific child.
    - Output JSONs are written to `input.json` (or suffixed copies per child) before the downloader runs.